 Tags

 This documentation applies only for the British English translation of Cascade.
-To find information for your language, run the ;usage tags command or join our Discord server
+To find information for your language, run the ;usage tags command or join our Discord serverarrow-up-right

 Placeholders can be used within tags to produce custom output based on the user, arguments or channel the command is run in.